cecileceng/angelhack2016/README.md

 Alexa Adventures is an RPG platform built on Amazon Echo and inspired by old school text-based RPGs!
 Alexa Adventures comes with a completely built out adventure module with seven different endings!

+Built in 24 hours at AngelHack Austin 2016.
+Won "Best use of Alexa Voice Service"!

 ## Contributors
 Cecile Nguyen
 Matt Groot